ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 # Design Considerations

 The rationale behind the design for JSON Proof Tokens is important when considering how it is structured.
-These sections detail the underlying reasoning for the approach defined by JPTs.
+These sections detail the underlying reasoning informing the JPT design.

 ## Unlinkability